cold-world/todo-draggable-react-app/README.md

 # Todo React app

-With draggable elements and delete/rename possibilities.
+With draggable elements, delete/rename possibilities and Local Storage.
 Double click on todo to rename.
+Rename not working with mobile.